GustavoR-ivera/desarrollo-prueba-proceso-seleccion/README.md

   * software architecture: based on the previous requirements.
     * layered, mvc, mpc, microservices, event oriented, hexagonal, microkernel, etc...
   * specify and design a database:
-    * aspects to consider: read/write operations, the structure of the data, the data types, etc...
+    * aspects to consider: read/write operations, the structure of the data (data structured, semi-structured, non-structured), the data types, etc...
     * for example, in a sql db we have entities, relationships, e-r & relation models.
   * design an api
     * define the specification of the api alinged with the functional requirements